mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 cameras and sensors cover both areas thoroughly.

 THE LIFT
-Angelik’s information is incomplete – there are actually three separate crews hired by various parties (or perhaps only one party at the Referee’s discretion) to ‘lift’ the cases from Long Tooth once he leaves baggage claim.
+Angelik's information is incomplete – there are actually three separate crews hired by various parties (or perhaps only one party at the Referee's discretion) to 'lift' the cases from Long Tooth once he leaves baggage claim.
 Each crew will consist of two to three thieves, all of whom are initially unaware of the others.
 The thieves are, at most, lightly armed with non-lethal weapons (stun sticks or stunners) and are